Drogheda (Parliament of Ireland constituency)

 Drogheda was a constituency represented in the Irish House of Commons to 1801.

 History

 There were originally two boroughs named Drogheda, lying on opposite sides of the River Boyne that forms the boundary between County Meath to the south and County Louth (or Uriel) to the north.
 Sometimes a writ of election was made to the two boroughs separately (Drogheda versus Uriel and Drogheda versus Midiam) and sometimes to the two jointly (Drogheda ex utraque parte aquae, "on both sides of the water").
+Records of the constituency exist from 1359; it may have existed earlier.
 In 1412, the two boroughs were united and, together with their liberties, formed into the "county of the town of Drogheda" separate from Meath and Louth.
 The county of the town formed a single county borough constituency.

 In the Patriot Parliament of 1689 summoned by James II, Drogheda was represented with two members.